renatamoss/make-your-wish/README.md

 # make_your_wish

-This is a project developed in Vue JS, using Rest Json-Server APIs, hosted on the HEROKU platform.
+This is a project developed in Vue JS - with Option API* -  using Rest Json-Server APIs, hosted on the HEROKU platform.
 Consuming data with Vuex and Axios authentication.
 Crud with create, read, update and delete request functionality.
 SASS-style web application.

+*Option API - If we compare the application structures of both, we will definitely notice that the Composition API provides simpler, cleaner, and more readable code for the application structure.
+With the Options API, there are things such as the lifecycle hooks that can make the code less readable.

 ## Project Preview:
 **https://make-your-wish.vercel.app/**